starlingx/test/automated-robot-suite/README.rst

 deploy OpenStack services sot they should be downloaded and put inside of **automated-robot-suite/** path.

-There is daily build under **CENGEN** infrastructure so there above items can be downloaded form there from:
+There is daily build published under **StarlingX Mirror** so the above items can be downloaded form there:

 `StarlingX Mirror`__